DataDog/documentation/content/en/integrations/guide/jmxfetch-fips.md

-# JMXFetch FIPS mode
+# JMXFetch FIPS-140 mode

 JMXFetch supports running in JVMs configured to be FIPS-140 compliant.

+JMXFetch uses cryptography for communication with Datadog Agent over TLS and when configured to connect to JMX endpoints via SSL.
+For all encrypted connections JMXFetch uses the default SSL provider (JSSE provider) of the Java runtime environment.

-## Prerequisites.
+## Requirements

 {{< tabs >}}

 {{% tab "Host" %}}

-1. Datadog Agent v7.61 or later installed on the host.
-2. JVM configured to run in FIPS mode.
+1. JVM configured to run in FIPS mode.
+2. Datadog Agent installed on the host.
 3. Appropriate TLS/SSL certificates if encrypted JMX connection is required.

+Datadog Agent host installs do not include a Java runtime, which must be installed and configured to run in FIPS-approved mode separately.

 {{% /tab %}}

 {{% tab "Containers" %}}

-1. Datadog Agent FIPS docker image v7.61 or later contains a JVM pre-configured to run in FIPS mode.
+1. Datadog Agent FIPS JMX docker image v7.61 or later.
 2. Appropriate TLS/SSL certificates if encrypted JMX connection is required.
 (Private keys must be generated with the `keytool` utility provided in the container, see below).

+Datadog Agent FIPS JMX docker images include OpenJDK pre-configured to run in FIPS-approved mode.

 {{% /tab %}}